maxemerling/COVID_CT/README.md

 To get a baseline for this type of classificiation, I'm first training a model to simply distinguish between healthy chest X-rays and those with pneumonia (both viral and bacterial).

 For the sake of efficiency, I'm starting with a SqueezeNet implementation in Keras (keras_squeezenet.py), based directly on the SqueezeNet paper.
 I'll compare the results of randomizing weights and transfer learning with imagenet weights.

 SqueezeNet Original Paper:
 https://arxiv.org/abs/1602.07360

-Chest X-Ray Images (Pneumonia vs Healthy) https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia
+Chest X-Ray Images (Pneumonia vs Healthy):
+https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia

-Neural net classification of COVID vs bacterial pneumonia: https://pubs.rsna.org/doi/10.1148/radiol.2020200905
+Neural net classification of COVID vs bacterial pneumonia:
+https://pubs.rsna.org/doi/10.1148/radiol.2020200905